Escape to Athena: Reception

 According to a number of sources, this film's motorcycle chase scene is, as one critic said, "one of the most memorable motorcycle chase scenes in cinematic history".

 Another says: "Film is an uneven mix of comedy and military action, but includes a stand out motorcycle chase.
 During a battle with the resistance, SS Major Volkmann escapes on a motorcycle with Charlie (played by Elliott Gould) chasing after him on a motorcycle with sidecar down narrow village streets.
 Impressive motorcycle stuntwork featuring some excellent jumps".
 Author Mark Hinchliff of Motorbike Writer ranks the chase in Escape to Athena as 3rd, only after those in The Great Escape (1st) and Skyfall (2nd).

+Filmink called it "a frustrating watch – it’s got great things inside it struggling to get out, but is too flabby.
+Cardinale is wasted."